 What is UPI?

 Not that anyone needs an introduction, but here’s one anyway.
 Unified Payments Interface (UPI) is an instant, real-time payments system developed by the National Payments Corporation of India (NPCI) to facilitate inter-bank transactions.
 Monitored by the Reserve Bank of India, UPI works by instantly transferring funds on a mobile platform.
+For those interested in conducting secure and efficient digital transactions, grasping the concept of what is upi and its working is crucial.

 So, what’s the catch?